wolfedgetech/justuple/README.md

 ### Multi-Instance Creation

+A number of methods exist for creating multiple `Tuple` instances from a single data object.

 #### `Tuple.toTuples` Static Factory Method

 Use the `toTuples` factory method to create a List of Tuples from a List (or any `Iterable` implementation) of single elements.